 Plastic Pollution Working Group Members

-I am an ecologist interested in the intersection of science and community.
+I am an ecologist at the Nicholas School of the Environment who is interested in the intersection of science and community.
 I am currently working on issues of plastic pollution education from a marine debris perspective and a stormwater/microplastic perspective.
 I have written curricula regarding marine debris (elementary) and community science and microplastics (high school) and collaborate with researchers at the EE lab of NCSU to study the role of intergenerational learning in changing perspectives on plastic pollution.

 Duke Marine Lab Science Outreach With Boys & Girls Club (YouTube video)